 What is Outsourcing?

-Outsourcing refers to a company that contracts with another company to provide services that might otherwise be performed by in-house employees.
+Outsourcing is the act of one company contracting with another company to provide services that might otherwise be performed by in-house employees.
+Often the tasks that are outsourced could be performed by the company itself, but in many cases there are financial advantages that come from outsourcing.
 Many large companies now outsource jobs such as call center services, e-mail services, and payroll.
 These jobs are handled by separate companies that specialize in each service, and are often located overseas.

 Outsourcing also allows companies to focus on other business issues while having the details taken care of by outside experts.
 This means that a large amount of resources and attention, which might fall on the shoulders of management professionals, can be used for more important, broader issues within the company.
 The specialized company that handles the outsourced work is often streamlined, and often has world-class capabilities and access to new technology that a company couldn't afford to buy on their own.
 Plus, if a company is looking to expand, outsourcing is a cost-effective way to start building foundations in other countries.